Dissecting the Arguments I

 [Ebal, Twenty-three of thirty]

-Regarding the second question, I have already tipped my hand.
+Regarding this, I have already tipped my hand.

 In the beginning, I argued that the world’s authorities should proceed posthaste to excavate Mt.
 Ebal’s Joshua’s Altar.